 However, keratin is the structural building block of hair, and you can give it a try with keratin supplements because they can strengthen and improve the appearance of their hair.

 Fatigue, headaches, a higher menstrual flow, and even heightened anxiety are all symptoms of iron deficiency.
 However, a shortage of iron may cause thinning hair or excessive shedding.
-The good news is that hair loss caused by a lack of iron is temporary and can be remedied with supplements.
+The good news is that hair loss caused by a lack of iron is temporary and can be remedied with vitamins and proteins for hair growth supplements.

 While your doctor can provide you with more information about your specific iron levels and the consequences of taking these supplements, eating a healthy, balanced diet is always a good place to start.
 Leafy greens like spinach and lean proteins like chicken or fat-reduced beef cuts are delicious choices.

-The above-mentioned aren’t the only vitamins and supplements that you should inject into your hair care routine.
+The above-mentioned aren’t the only vitamins and proteins for hair growth supplements that you should inject into your hair care routine.
 However, never forget to consult a physician to find the true cause behind it.
 Meanwhile, eat a nutritious, balanced diet, keep your hair loose and free of breakage-causing elastics and headbands, avoid chemicals and dyes, and brush and wash your hair with extra gentleness.

 The content is not for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified health provider with any questions you may have regarding a medical condition.